-When user enables fingerprint authentication, app generates 256 bit key and encrypts user’s password with that key using AES256 with PKCS7 padding.
-Then it stores that key into Android’s secure keystore which unlocks only by using fingerprint.
+When user enables biometric authentication, app generates 256 bit key and encrypts user’s password with that key using AES256 with PKCS7 padding.
+Then it stores that key into Android’s secure keystore which unlocks only by using biometrics.
 After that app stores encrypted password in the shared preferences.
-Upon unlock app presents a dialog to touch the fingerprint sensor, which unlocks the keystore, which gives ability to decrypt stored encrypted password.
+Upon unlock app presents a dialog to touch the fingerprint sensor or present a face, which unlocks the keystore, which gives ability to decrypt stored encrypted password.
 After decrypting password process continues as if user entered password manually.
 Newer android devices have a separate hardware security module for keystore and thus are more secure.

 Each file encrypted by Stingle Photos has a defined internal structure.

 Let’s talk about each field in more detail.